Everyone wants to change the world, but no one wants to clean their own room.

 You want to change the world?
 Cool.
 Start by being someone worth following.

-Thanks for reading my article about how to solve the world’s problems.
+Thanks for reading my article about solving world problems.

 ⇒Read Next: